mudathirmahgoub/ethos/user_manual.md

 - the kind of failure (type checking, proof checking, lexer error),
 - the line and column of the failure,

-or will print a [successful response](#responses) when it finished parsing all commands in the file or encounters and `exit` command.
+or will print a [successful response](#responses) when it finished parsing all commands in the file or encounters an `exit` command.
 Further output can be given by user-provided `echo` commands.

 ### Streaming input to the Ethos